quat1024/garden/garden/lingo-2.md

 * PEA'S PREREQUISITE - ?
 * INSIDE THE PAINTING - could refer to the painting in The Partial which plops you right in front of the R
 * Regardless i can't take action on this because I don't have the M, and don't know where it is

+## Adventurer's log (didn't start this at the start of the game)

+Got the letter `Y` from playing with the QUESTION area

+Figured out what the "statue" symbol actually means, seems to be "belongs to the category of"

+Found `M` in The Impressive.
+Wow that's kinda dumb, lol.

+The Great: filling in `SAVORY -> UNSAVORY` and `FLAVORS -> FAVORS` opened another painting to The Extravagant

+Reached a "(bracket) THE END" screen.
+Lol.

 ```{=html}
 </details>